causes and processes | galleries | data | resources

 erosion post annual averages 1951 to 2010

-[The chart displays one trace for locations for which records are complete or very nearly so, and another trace that represents all 120 EPs with the remainder modelled from information that exists.
+[The chart displays one trace for locations for which records are complete or very nearly so, and another trace that represents all 120 EPs as modelled from information that exists.
 A difference in formulation of irregular survey dates causes brief misalignment around 1991 to 1993.]

 beach levels and cliff loss